CSharperMantle/mixture/README.md

 ### Operators

-For a brief sketch of the operators, see the inline documentation of variants in [`sim::Opcode`].
+For a brief sketch of the operators, see the inline documentation of variants in [`Opcode`].

 For a detailed explanation of instruction semantics and effects, please refer to *The Art of Computer Programming (Volume 1, 3rd. ed.)* by D. E. Knuth, or visit